Albums Matter & Prints Feel Like Home

 There is nothing like holding a physical photograph in your hand.
 A printed image, a wedding album, a canvas on your wall.
 Each one of those is an experience, how it looks, feels, and smells engages your senses (and as a result, your memories are that much more vivid) in a way that viewing something on a screen never could.

 In the midst of digital at our fingertips, I believe it’s easy to lose sight of quality tangible things.
-At times I’ve had couples that were so focused on “getting the digitals” (probably from a checklist they read online) that they were stumped when I told them, of course, but then asked what they were going to actually do with them.
+At times I’ve had couples that were so focused on “getting the digitals” (probably from a checklist they read online) that they were stumped when I told them, of course, but then asked what they were going to actually do with them?
 I often say an image is only as beautiful as its final print.
-Images from your most important moments aren’t not meant to live anywhere but in a place that you can interact with them often.
+Images from your most important moments are not meant to live anywhere but in a place where you can interact with them often.

 For our couples, the design of your wedding album is done for you and it’s done to err on the side of not leaving anything out of your story.
 We don’t want to make the final call on your most important moments so we design big and narrow down from there.
 The album design is based on moments throughout your day.
 What I mean by that is, things like the bride getting her dress on, both of you reading notes from each other (in different locations but at the same time – this looks AMAZING in an album), your eyes meeting down the aisle, that sort of thing.